How Maternity, Paternity & Parental Leave Work in Quebec: What Parents need to Know

 Disclaimer: Special family situations

-QPIP has specific rules for adoption, surrogacy, same sex couples, and multiple births like twins or triplets.
-These situations can affect how benefits are structured and shared, so it is important to check how your exact scenario is treated if one of those situations apply to you since they are not covered in this article.
+QPIP has specific rules for adoption, surrogacy, same sex couples, loss/pregnancy termination, and multiple births like twins or triplets.
+These situations can affect how benefits are structured and shared, so it is important to check how your exact scenario is treated if one of those situations applies to you since they are not covered in this article.

 Final Hot Money Mom takeaway